dbowden713/dcc-trusted/README.md

 On Windows: `%APPDATA%\HexChat\addons`
 On Unix: `~/.config/hexchat/addons`

 The plugin will now load by default when Hexchat is started.
-Look for `DCC trusted list loaded` in Hexchat's main window!
+Look for `DCC trusted plugin loaded` in Hexchat's main window!

 ### Commands